deleoneduardo/deleoneduardo.github.io/_posts/2021-5-9-Exploratory-Data-Analysis-in-R.md

 author: Eduardo De Leon
 ---

-I explore two data sets on health economics to identifying or discover the trends and patterns inherent in the data using data wrangling and visualization.
+I explore two data sets on health economics to identifying and discover the trends and patterns inherent in the data using data wrangling and visualization.

 # Introduction